-The Action consists of a State and Resilience Building Contract to support societal and state resilience in the Republic of Moldova21.
-The budget support contract contributes to the government's policy to reduce the negative impact of the energy crisis on Moldovan citizens, to ensure the delivery of essential services, particularly to the most vulnerable segments of the population and to support the long-term socio-economic recovery, energy security and energy transition of Moldova.
+The Action consists of a State and Resilience Building Contract to support societal and state resilience in the Republic of Moldova25.
+The budget support contract contributes to the government's policy to reduce the combined negative impact of the Russian aggression in Ukraine and persistent energy crisis on Moldovan citizens, to ensure the delivery of essential services, particularly to the most vulnerable segments of the population and to support the long-term socio-economic recovery, energy security and energy transition of Moldova.
 The EU's approach will be accompanied by a robust policy dialogue.
 An EU-Moldova High Level Dialogue on Energy (co-chaired by Commissioner Simson and Prime Minister Gavrilița) was launched on 28 October 2021 to discuss long-term issues, such as increasing Moldova's energy security and efficiency.

-In line with the aforementioned National Energy Crisis Action Plan, the overall objective (Impact) of this Action is to mitigate the socio-economic impact of the rising gas prices in particular on the vulnerable groups, strengthen the Government's overall capacity to deliver tailor made services to these vulnerable groups and basic services to its population, and support the long-term socio-economic recovery, energy security, and energy transition of Moldova.
+In line with the aforementioned National Energy Crisis Action Plan, and the overall measures taken by the government to support the socially vulnerable groups and in particular refugees, the overall objective (Impact) of this Action is to mitigate the socio-economic impact of the rising gas prices in particular on the vulnerable groups, strengthen the Government's overall capacity to deliver tailor made services to these vulnerable groups and basic services to its population, and support the long-term socio-economic recovery, energy security, and energy transition of Moldova.